Data Science M.Sc.

 As "additional competences", students have the possibilities to choose up to 12 CP in courses from a wide range of areas.
 This includes nontechnical competences, such as German language classes for foreign students, as well as certain modules from the Bachelor Degree Programs in computer science and mathematics.

 The second part of the curriculum is the specialisation area, leading towards the final master's thesis.
 While the specialisation areas "Computer Science", "Mathematics", and "Computer Science and Mathematics" focus on strong methodological competences, a specialisation in one of the application areas, as listed above, enables students to work on applied data science problems in the context of another discipline.

 More information on the Course of study homepage.

 The program builds on bachelors' programs mathematics and computer science.
-It presupposes a bachelors degree in mathematics, computer science, physics, electrical engineering or a related area.
+It presupposes a bachelors degree in mathematics, computer science, physics or a related area.
 You can find more information about the prerequisites on the course of study web page.